 Eventually, you’ll get a good feel for how much food you should be eating every day.
 But if you’re always changing your diet and it’s never consistent, this can be a bit more challenging.
 Counting calories initially is a good way to understand how much you’re eating and you can adjust.

 Exercise is good, but just be aware that some activities can burn a lot of calories, and when you combine that with a diet that is generally low in calories, it can be an issue for some people where they lose too much weight and look gaunt and unhealthy.

 If you’re exercising often, increasing protein intake will provide all of the amino acids you need to boost muscle growth.
 It might be worth trying some vegan protein powders which are perfect to add to smoothies and other drinks.
 They don’t just provide protein either, they also help increase your micronutrient and calorie intake.

 Cardiovascular vs Resistance training

 Maintain a good balance between cardiovascular exercise and resistance training is important.
 While cardiovascular training is important and can contribute to overall health, especially mental well-being, there is diminishing returns on its ability to reduce cardiovascular disease, diabetes, and other health conditions.

-For longevity benefits, the best survival amongst runners is those who run at a slow to average pace, run 1 to 2.5 hours/week and only run 2 to 3 times per week.
+For longevity benefits, the best survival among runners is those who run at a slow to average pace, run 1 to 2.5 hours/week, and only run 2 to 3 times per week.
 See the TED talk below for more!